 (John) And I'm John!

-(Jessica) Good advice.
-We'll see you next time on Money Matters.
+(Jessica) We'll see you next time on Monday Matters.
 And remember, Financial Wellness starts here!